 Some clients also want other restrictive covenants.
 Therefore, a virtual assistant contract can include these in the form of a non-compete clause.
 This clause serves to restrict your ability to take on a similar business as a client during your contract period.
 It can also include a non-solicitation clause that bars either party from soliciting clients from the other.
 This clause is especially common among virtual assistant companies hiring subcontractors as it helps prevent the subcontractor from poaching clients.
 However, note that the enforceability of such covenants can vary so you should check how enforceable such agreements are in your state.
 Otherwise, such clauses would only make your contract larger without adding any value to your business relationship.

 Another important issue that the virtual assistant contract clarifies is what exactly are the deliverables expected from the VA.
 A detailed list of tasks with some measurable criteria such as a product delivered, a project completed or a log tracking the time taken may be necessary.
-The contract can also clarify the number of hours that a VA is required to put in.
+The virtual assistant contract template can also clarify the number of hours that a VA is required to put in.

 As with any other contract, it’s only logical that the virtual assistant contract should contain some basic details.
 These are the names and contact details of both the client and the VA.
 The dates of preparation and signing of the contract should also be present.
 Following the rule of any communication, it must be clear, coherent and to the point with only as much detail as is necessary.

 This means that it should be in a language that both parties to the agreement will understand.
 It should be without errors and omissions.
 It should also be concise and easy to read thus the font styles and sizes, whitespaces, margins, line spacing and all other aspects of its formatting must make it easy for anyone to read.